jeanyjean/locatitude-api/README.md

-Locatitude API Server
+Locatitude API
 ===============
-Locatitude API for getting information from your location.
+**Locatitude API** is an API for getting various information from your location.

 This API provides the following :
 * Latitude and Longitude of the current location